sillydadddy/sillydadddy.github.io/_posts/2020-10-12-Infosec-Bugbounty-AMA-Michele Romano.md

  <br>

  - What was your biggest bounty till now?
- Elaborate about your bugbounty setup(e.g. toolset, checklist, note kipping, vps etc)
+ Elaborate about your bugbounty setup(e.g. toolset, checklist, note keeping, vps etc)

    1. ***2k\*2 (actually was a chain of 3 different bugs which led me to the total amount) - yeah, I know it's quite unfair but I worked mostly on VDPs lool***

-   2. ***I made a good description on my setup on https://huntr.dev/blog/ep-001-bug-huntr-mik-317*** 😊 ***Regarding note kipping, I limit myself to insert in a -> textual file the most important endpoints and information + eventual things which could be useful if I fund bug X (for example: self-XSS in page /XXX: if I found CSRF I can achieve stored-XSS without interaction on victim's account :)) - it's all about leveraging what you find***
+   2. ***I made a good description on my setup on https://huntr.dev/blog/ep-001-bug-huntr-mik-317*** 😊 ***Regarding note keeping, I limit myself to insert in a -> textual file the most important endpoints and information + eventual things which could be useful if I fund bug X (for example: self-XSS in page /XXX: if I found CSRF I can achieve stored-XSS without interaction on victim's account :)) - it's all about leveraging what you find***

  <br>